kubernetes/enhancements/keps/sig-storage/5030-attach-limit-autoscaler/README.md

 #### Alpha

+##### Phase-1

+- This is MVP of cnhanges in cluster-autoscaler.
-- All of the planned code changes for alpha will be done in cluster-autoscaler and not in k/k repository.
+- All of the planned code changes for Phase1- alpha will be done in cluster-autoscaler and not in k/k repository.
+  We plan to impelemnt changes in cluster-autoscaler so as it can consider volume limits when scaling cluster.

+##### Phase-2
+- Make changes in `kube-scheduler` so as it can stop scheduling of pods that require CSI volume if underlying CSI volume is not installed on the node.
-- Initial e2e tests completed and enabled
+- Initial e2e tests completed and enabled.

 <!---
 #### Beta